immerse-project/nemo-simsar/docs/bundleup.md

 git init
 ```

-Now, you'll find a new (hidden) golder, called `.git` in the configuration's folder.
+Now, you'll find a new (hidden) folder, called `.git` in the configuration's folder.

 ### (2) Branching Off